PaulaAdelKamal/samsung_smartthings-mcp/readme.md

 - Async operations for responsive performance
 - Built-in connection testing and diagnostics

 ## Prerequisites

 - Python 3.8 or higher
 - Samsung TV connected to SmartThings
-- SmartThings account with Personal Access Token
+- SmartThings account with Personal Access Token (this token should be updated every 24 hours)
 - Claude Desktop application

 ## Installation